demirev/demirev.github.io/_posts/2020-04-16-age-specific-seir-model.md

   - models
 ---

-# Playing Around with Epi Models - Part 1
+As a follow up to my last post, this is a detailed description of the SEIR model I built on top of [work](https://alhill.shinyapps.io/COVID19seir/) by Alsion Hill as a self-learning exercise.

 ![]({{ '/images/posts/epi1-featured-image.png' | relative_url }})

-As a follow up to my last post, this is a detailed description of the SEIR model I built on top of [work](https://alhill.shinyapps.io/COVID19seir/) by Alsion Hill as a self-learning exercise.

 {{< admonition >}}
 Code for this project can be found [here](https://github.com/demirev/SEIR_COVID19), while an interactive dashboard is available [here](https://demirev.shinyapps.io/SIRinterventions/).